openharmony/docs/en/application-dev/reference/apis-ability-kit/js-apis-app-ability-errorManager.md

 on(type: 'unhandledRejection', observer: UnhandledRejectionObserver): void

-Registers an observer for the promise rejection.
-After the registration, rejected promise that is not captured in the current thread of the application can be captured.
+Registers an observer for the promise rejection of the main thread.
+After the registration, rejected promise that is not captured in the main thread of the application can be captured.

 **Atomic service API**: This API can be used in atomic services since API version 12.